10 BEST APPS FOR BACKPACKERS TO SAVE YOU TIME AND MONEY

 Why we can’t travel without it: Not only is Flixbus great for cheap bus travel around Europe, you are also informed of delays in real time.
 One of the best apps for backpackers as you can also track and store your bus tickets.
 This is so much easier than searching through emails to find them (especially if you can’t find WiFi).
 Not only does it track journeys you have already booked but you can book new bus tickets through it too, often with exclusive deals!

 Backpacking Europe by bus could not be easier (or cheaper!) thanks to this app.
-We used Flixbus from Venice to Ljubljana then onward to Vienna and Bratislava then Prague and Krakow!
+After our 3 days in Venice we used Flixbus to travel to Ljubljana then onward to spend Vienna and Bratislava.
+We then travelled onward to spend some time in Prague and Krakow!
 Our cheapest journey was the bus from Vienna to Bratislava which took around 1 hour and cost a crazy £3.47!
 Our most “expensive” was the bus from Ljubljana to Vienna which took 5 hours and was £22.
 Download it ASAP as you can get your first 5 journeys within Europe for 99 Euros!

 One of the best apps for backpackers who want to learn a new language